 “And we all know she likes to know everything,” Dan said under his breath.

-“Stop it,” she said, as she threatened to hit him, and they all laughed.
+“Shut up,” she said, as she threatened to hit him, and they all laughed.

 “Mrs Zalia Wormwood.
 She was the woman who started it all.
 A few years ago now, I lived alone.
 I’d travelled around in space and time with a man called the Doctor – and oh.
 We saw such amazing things.
 But – when you arrive back on Earth after something like that, then the world can seem… so dull, and boring, as if there’s nothing.
 And I wished I could go back up there, to those stars.
 But I couldn’t, and so I lived alone, helping kind aliens, and fighting less kind aliens.
 One day, I was investigating this fizzy drink – Bubbleshock.
 I suppose you might not even remember Bubbleshock.
 And anyway, I confronted the boss of this company; Mrs Wormwood.
 Then, I escaped, and I met a young boy and girl.
 The young girl, Maria, was 13, like you, and the young boy – he didn’t have a name.
 He was dressed in a funny white gown, and didn’t have a clue what was going on, so I took him home, and eventually I realised that this boy had been grown by them – by Mrs Wormwood and the Bane, who, at the time, she was leading.
 And we stopped them – the boy, Maria, and I. Then, I was sat outside that evening, with the boy, and with Maria, and I decided to adopt him.
 And that boy – I named him Luke.”

 The story seemed to mesmerise the gang, who, other than the fact she’d fought aliens and travelled the stars, knew not very much about her.

 “No, idiot,” Zoe almost laughed at his idiocy.
 “Sarah Jane’s his mum.
 Mrs Wormwood just… grew him.”